 Most people are familiar with knitting a scarf from one end to the other, casting on a small number of stitches and working many, many rows.
 But it's also possible to knit a scarf sideways, casting on a large number of stitches and working just a few rows to get your scarf done.

-This scarf uses a different color yarn on each row (repeated randomly throughout) and uses the tails of each strand as fringe.
+This scarf uses a different color yarn on each row (repeated randomly throughout) and the tails of each strand create a fringe edge.

-- Six to 12 or more spare balls of yarn, similar or contrasting colors, tennis ball size or smaller, about 400-500 yards total (can be slightly varying weights)
+- Six to 12 or more spare balls of yarn, in similar or contrasting colors, tennis ball size or smaller (about 400-500 yards total).
+The yarns can be slightly varying weights.